bahorn/skp/README.md

 The PE header got reworked which made adding an extra section easier (though you can just remove .reloc in older images, which this project does).

-My code does assume my added section is writable, to use global variables, which might cause issues with some UEFI firmware.
+The code does assume the added section is writable, to use global variables, which might cause issues with some UEFI firmware.
 The recent kernel changes were meant to avoid them existing in the kernel.

 Kernel Images do include their own checksum, as part of build.c, but AFAIK